flyingboy007/citrus_payments/README.md

 ### SPLITPAY
 ######  b) Seller API
-   1)Create - Merchant can on board his sellers 2)Update  - Merchant can update existing sellers 3)Get Seller - Merchant can get existing seller details 4)Get All Seller - Merchant can get all the existing seller details created by him
+   2)Update  - Merchant can update existing sellers 3)Get Seller - Merchant can get existing seller details 4)Get All Seller - Merchant can get all the existing seller details created by him